danielvonstolzenberg/danielvonstolzenberg.github.io/src/lib/tech.md

 date: 2023-07-24
 author: "Josh"
 ---
+<p>The best opsec is being completely open and truthful about your actions and thoughts.<br>But using a tails or kali liveboot usb in a public library is pretty close.</p>
 <h3></h3><hr class="white"><br>
 <h3><a href="https://privacytests.org/">PrivacyTests.org - web broser comparison</a></h3><br><hr class="white"><br>
 <h3><a href="https://www.oracle.com/legal/privacy/rights.html">Oracle - see your rights <br>(you ain't got much if you don't ask)</a></h3><br><hr class="white"><br>